 I was asked to write about it for Asia's leading advertising publication, Campaign Brief.

-I love being a cultural chameleon, and that led to success working in Asia.
-Below is a sampling of some work we made that my western colleagues may roll their eyes at, and I hope they do!
+I’m proud of being a cultural chameleon, and that led to success working in Asia.
+Below is a sampling of some work I was part of that my western colleagues may roll their eyes at, and I hope they do!